Mike Mendoza (broadcaster)

 Michael David Mendoza (born 1 November 1948) is a British radio presenter and former politician best known for the overnight radio shows he presented on Talksport between 2004 and 2008, initially on weeknights before being moved to weekends in 2006.
-Mike joined TalkSport after eleven years as overnight presenter with London's LBC.
+Mike joined Talksport after eleven years as overnight presenter with London's LBC.
 He is also known for fearing Talkradio presenter Iain Lee.
 Mendoza later joined his former Talksport colleague George Galloway on the Iranian government-funded news channel Press TV, presenting a thirteen-week television series entitled Off the Cuff for which he received a substantial payment from the Iranian government.

 Mendoza was a Conservative councillor sitting on Adur District Council in West Sussex and was chairman of the council.
-He owned a magazine called What's Happening?, which he later sold.
+He owned a magazine called What's Happening, which he later sold.
 In August 2014 Mendoza joined Latest TV, a local TV station in Brighton & Hove, presenting news, political debate and newspaper reviews.

-Mendoza was appointed chair of lancing parish council in 2021.
+Mendoza was appointed chair of Lancing parish council in 2021.

-In October 2016 Mike Mendoza joined little known 'global' news channel Arise News as a presenter/anchorman, whilst continuing to present current affairs shows and news reading two days per week on Latest TV.
+In October 2016, Mike Mendoza joined news channel Arise News as a presenter/anchorman, whilst continuing to present current affairs shows and news reading two days per week on Latest TV.

 Mendoza appeared in the Sinderfella alternative pantomime in Brighton in February 2016.

 An illness in early 2017 prevented Mendoza working.
 He later returned to Arise News in June 2017 only to be taken ill yet again, this time with back ache problems.

-In February 2018 Mike Mendoza joined an Internet radio station called Delux Radio.
+In February 2018, Mike Mendoza joined an internet radio station called Delux Radio.

 Mike Mendoza is made a full Director of Latest TV based in Brighton in September 2019.

 Radio career

 Mendoza has worked around the world within the radio industry, getting his start at Radio I in Auckland, New Zealand.
 He has also worked briefly in Australia, the United States, the French Riviera, Italy and Monaco for an English language radio station.
 He returned to UK in his late 30s, and has worked for the BBC, Radio Mercury, Southern Sound, and LBC.
 He joined Talksport in 2004, from which he parted company in 2008.

 Mendoza presented on internet station Play Radio UK, initially for eight hours a week; this was reduced to two hours a week until he left in 2009.
 He then joined talkradioOne, a Los Angeles-based internet radio station, presenting a three-hour weekly show.
-From September 2009 the LA show was also heard on Radio Glastonbury, a UK Internet station.
-Mendoza joined Internet radio station Delux Radio in February 2018 and presents the mid afternoon 2-4 pm show five days per week except weekends.
+From September 2009 the LA show was also heard on Radio Glastonbury, a UK internet station.
+Mendoza joined internet radio station Delux Radio in February 2018 and presents the mid afternoon 2-4 pm show five days per week except weekends.